Oliboy50/blindtester/README.md

 #### Local

 1. `cp docker-compose.local.yaml docker-compose.override.yaml`
-1. Edit `docker-compose.override.yaml` file to setup your environment variables (see "Configuration" section)
+1. Edit `docker-compose.override.yaml` file to setup your environment variables and comment the last lines of the file if you want to run in "production" environment
 1. `docker-compose up`
 1. Go to http://localhost:3030 to make sure blindtester is up and running